cameron-simpson/css/lib/python/cs/vt/vt.5.md

     }

-where `uint32be` indicates a bigendian 32 bit unsigned integer and `hasdata` is the raw hashcode binary dump, so 20 bytes for a SHA1 hashcode.
+where `uint32be` indicates a bigendian 32 bit unsigned integer and `hashdata` is the raw hashcode binary dump, so 20 bytes for a SHA1 hashcode.

 ### DataDir Stores